- A basic understanding of finances is great, but fine tuning your financial skills is a surer way of succeeding in a competitive business market.

-A strong and knowledgeable business foundation is the key for female entrepreneurs when it comes to success.
+A strong and knowledgeable business foundation is the key to success for entrepreneurs.

 Having a curious and proactive approach will ensure you are always looking for ways to grow and improve your business.
 Not only does this improve your bottom line results but it ensures quality for your clients.